Pakistan Movement: World War II

 On 3 September 1939, British Prime Minister Neville Chamberlain declared the commencement of war with Germany.
 Shortly thereafter, Viceroy Lord Linlithgow followed suit and announced that India too was at war with Germany.

 In 1939, the Congress leaders resigned from all British India government positions to which they had elected.
 The Muslim League celebrated the end of the Congress-led British Indian government, with Jinnah famously declaring it "a day of deliverance and thanksgiving".
 In a secret memorandum to the British Prime Minister, the Muslim League agreed to support the United Kingdom's war efforts—provided that the British recognise it as the only organisation that spoke for Indian Muslims.

-Following the Congress's effective protest against the United Kingdom unilaterally involving India in the war without consulting with them, the Muslim League went on to support the British war efforts, which allowed them to actively propagandise against the Congress with the argument of "Islam in Danger".
+Following the Congress's effective protest against the United Kingdom unilaterally involving India in the war without consulting with them, the Muslim League went on to support the British war efforts, which allowed them to actively go against the Congress with the argument of "Islam in Danger".

 The Indian Congress and Muslim League responded differently over the World War II issue.
 The Indian Congress refused to support the British unless the whole Indian subcontinent was granted independence.
 The Muslim League, on the other hand, supported Britain both politically and via human contributions.
 The Muslim League leaders' British education, training, and philosophical ideas helped bring the British government and the Muslim League closer to each other.
 Jinnah himself supported the British in World War II when the Congress failed to collaborate.
 The British government made a pledge to the Muslims in 1940 that it would not transfer power to an Independent India unless its constitution was first approved by the Indian Muslims, a promise it did not subsequently keep.